Privacy Policy

 Key Distinction — Controller vs Processor

-When Client Organisations use BIP to conduct team assessments, the employees completing those assessments are data subjects of the Client Organisation (the Data Controller), not of BIP.
-BIP processes this data only on documented instructions from the Client Organisation.
+When Client Organisations use The Bi Method to conduct team assessments, the employees completing those assessments are data subjects of the Client Organisation (the Data Controller), not of The Bi Method.
+We process assessment data only on documented instructions from the Client Organisation.

-• BIP processes Assessment Data only for the purpose of delivering the Platform services
+• Process Assessment Data only to deliver Platform services

-• BIP does not use Assessment Data for its own commercial purposes (other than building the anonymised Benchmark Dataset)
+• Do not use Assessment Data for our own commercial purposes other than building the anonymised Benchmark Dataset (Section 6)

-• BIP assists Client Organisations in responding to data subject rights requests from their employees
+• Assist Client Organisations in responding to data subject rights requests

-• BIP notifies Client Organisations of any personal data breach without undue delay
+• Notify Client Organisations of any personal data breach affecting their employees' data without undue delay

-• BIP deletes Assessment Data on termination of the service as required by the Data Processing Agreement
+• Delete or return Assessment Data on termination of service

-If you are an employee who has completed a BIP assessment and wish to exercise your data rights, contact your employer (the Data Controller) in the first instance.
-You may also contact BIP directly at privacy@behaviourintelligenceplatform.com — we will direct your request appropriately.
+If you are an employee who completed a Bi Method assessment and want to exercise your data rights, contact your employer first.
+You may also contact us at privacy@thebimethod.com — we will direct your request appropriately.

 Section 06